A short guide on what to look at to find expired domains suitable for your PBN

 - How do I know whether an expired domain is a scam?

-- How do I know that the page rank (or any other metric) is not going to drop after I purchase the domain?
+- How do I know that the links to the expired domain are not going to drop after I purchase the domain?

 - What metrics should I be looking at?

 [For those who prefer video, check out our latest video below on which metrics to look at when buying expired domains]